MnL-Modding/VGAudio/README.md

 # VGAudio
+*This branch changes the DSP samples per interleave to `0xE` to be compatible with RSD (RedSpark) audio.*

 VGAudio is a library for encoding, decoding, and manipulating audio files and formats that are usually found in video games.

 The most recent release of the library can be found [on NuGet](https://www.nuget.org/packages/VGAudio/)